-Mentors are part-cheerleaders, part-champions for their counterparts.
+Mentors are part cheerleaders, part champions for their counterparts.
 It is sometimes easier to advocate for others.
-Studies show women are better advocators than themselves.
+Studies show women are better advocates for others than themselves.
 In a workplace environment, I went to bat for my junior analysts to get them better raises, bonuses, and opportunities to travel to conferences.
 As their mentor, I knew how hard they worked at intense times.

 Teaching self-advocacy is essential.
 I encourage my students to promote themselves.
 A big part of our mentoring relationship is to guide them toward understanding what differentiates a good student in and out of the classroom and readying them for their careers.
 Teaching others to speak up is a big part of career development.

 7. Antidote To Procrastination And Anxiety

-According to a Chicago Booth School of Business study, providing coaching to others may stop you from pursuing your procrastination, according to a study.
+According to a Chicago Booth School of Business study, providing coaching to others may help you to reduce procrastination.
 As a mentor, you are promoting the best version of yourself.
 While tracking other employees, you are likely to be more mindful of wasting time and avoid costly procrastination.
 It may help you to prioritize your own professional goals.
-Another study said that advising junior colleagues can reduce anxiety and improve mentors’ mental health in the Journal of Vocational Behaviour.
+Another study said advising junior colleagues can reduce anxiety and improve mentors’ mental health in the Journal of Vocational Behaviour.

 8. Opportunity To Volunteer

 We are all looking for ways to improve our CVs and resumes.
 Effectively mentoring others is a skill to learn and practice.
-Mentoring programs are sprouting up in many environments and are found to be valuable ways to build communities.
+Mentoring programs are sprouting up in many environments and are valuable in building communities.
 If you have a set of competencies and can spend time helping others, it is an enriching experience.

 9. Expand Your Network